Repairing or replacing your teeth with restorative dentistry is important for both your health and comfort.

 At Earp Dentistry, we offer full and partial dentures to meet the needs of our patients.
 Full dentures are needed when all of a patient’s teeth are missing.
 Partial dentures are fabricated to replace one or more missing teeth.
 They consist of replacement teeth attached to a gum-colored base on a metal framework.
 The dentures are held in place by clasping onto remaining natural teeth.
 Call today to find out if you are a candidate for full or partial dentures.

 Root canals are treatments that repair and save teeth that are badly decayed or infected.
 During a root canal procedure, the nerve and pulp are removed and the inside of the tooth is cleaned and sealed.
-The procedure itself will be a relief after enduring the discomfort prior to receiving dental care for your decayed tooth!
+Your root canal treatment in Greenville, NC will be a relief after enduring the discomfort prior to receiving dental care for your decayed tooth!

 Fillings enable dentists to cosmetically treat dental cavities without using invasive procedures.
 Formulated to resemble the color of your natural tooth, composite resin is often used for filling dental cavities or for dental bonding front teeth.
 This plastic and glass mixture contains no metal and can be shaped to resemble a real tooth, making it difficult to tell you’ve had any work done.